Mejituu/clash_for_windows_pkg/README.md

 ### Keywords
 - Clash : A multi-platform & rule-base tunnel, [Github](https://github.com/Dreamacro/clash)
+- ClashX for Mac : A GUI of Clash on MacOS, [Github](https://github.com/yichengchen/clashX)
 - Clash for Windows :  This project, a GUI of Clash on Windows

 ### Installation